ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-update_fetched()                    | Update fetched values in a transaction fetch()                             | Fetches the current state of a store dataflow based on source events. pick()                              | Forwards only specified attributes has_none()                          | Has one value if source has none, has no value if source has one. log_namespace()                     | Helps debug namespace issues namespace()                         | Get namespace of current pipelet set_namespace()                     | Set namespace of current pipelet
+throttle()                          | Throttles source events by throttle events update_fetched()                    | Update fetched values in a transaction fetch()                             | Fetches the current state of a store dataflow based on source events pick()                              | Forwards only specified attributes has_none()                          | Has one value if source has none, has no value if source has one log_namespace()                     | Helps debug namespace issues namespace()                         | Get namespace of current pipelet set_namespace()                     | Set namespace of current pipelet